petersilva/drobo-utils/README.txt

 -----------

 Drobo-utils is a set of linux tools to query and manage Data Robotics Drobo storage systems.
-If you fire up drobom view, it should look familiar to those who have seen the dashboard on other operating systems.
+Fire up drobom view, and it should look familiar to those who have seen the dashboard on other operating systems.
 Drobom view is built on a little python programmer interface which can be installed on the system and used by other applications as well.
 For experienced Linux hands,